 In SQL Server, we have two keys which distinctively or uniquely identify a record in the database.
-Both the keys seems identical, but actually both are different in features and behaviours.
-In this article, I would like to share the key difference between primary key and unique key.
+Both the keys seem identical, but actually, both are different in features and in behaviours.
+In this article, I would like to share the key differences between primary key and unique key.

-Define Primary key and Unique key
+Defining Primary key and Unique key in SQL Server

 I hope you will enjoy these tricks while programming with SQL Server.
 I would like to have feedback from my blog readers.
 Your valuable feedback, question, or comments about this article are always welcome.